 Intrauterine insemination, or IUI, is a simple procedure that can help couples conceive before trying more demanding fertility treatments.

 IUI is an outpatient procedure with minimal side effects.
 Some women may feel cramping after IUI and wonder if it's normal.
-At our Fort Worth, TX, practice, Center for Assisted Reproduction, our team works closely with each patient to alleviate concerns and answer any questions they may have during and after treatment.
+At our Fort Worth, TX, practice, CARE Fertility, our team works closely with each patient to alleviate concerns and answer any questions they may have during and after treatment.

 IUI is a fertility treatment that is performed at the time of ovulation, when one, or sometimes more, egg is released.

 Whether ovulation is allowed to occur naturally or medications are taken, the process of ovulation can cause cramping, making it normal for women to experience some cramping after the IUI procedure.

 Cramping after IUI may simply be the normal cramps a woman feels during her menstrual cycle or they can be caused by the procedure itself.
 Let's take a closer look at what may cause cramping after IUI.

 Some women may experience cramping during the IUI procedure.
 When cramping occurs during the procedure, it's usually as the catheter is inserted through the cervix and sperm is injected into the uterus.
 These types of cramps are generally over quickly, once the catheter is removed.

 While cramping is possible during the procedure, most women will experience some cramping after the procedure.
 Some causes include:

 Uterine irritation: Sometimes the catheter used to inject the semen into the uterus can cause irritation.
 If the uterus is irritated, mild cramping may occur.

 Cramping from ovulation: Some women feel cramping from ovulation and not necessarily the IUI procedure.
 However, if medication has been taken to increase the number of eggs released during ovulation, cramping may be worse than a woman may normally have during ovulation.